AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/asset-dev/asset-properties-dev-guide.md

 | Status | Status | No        | Asset and asset type status configuration | Yes | Yes            |

 For more information on search syntax, see [Assets Search API](xref:AssetsSearchAPI).

+## Asset and asset type name and id
+The asset and asset type resource has name and id properties.
+The id property cannot be changed and can be count on to remain constant.
+All asset and asset type API calls depend on the id.
+The purpose of the name is be a user-friendly way of displaying a given asset or asset type.
+This can be changed freely without effecting data egress out of assets.

 ## Asset and asset type metadata properties